An action upon a contract, obligation or liability not founded

 Within four years:

-1. An action upon any contract, obligation or liability founded upon an instrument in writing, except as provided in Section 336a of this code;
+1. An action upon any contract, obligation or liability founded upon an

 2. An action to recover